RichardAGoldstein/HaROLD/README.md

 ## Installation

-You can download the pre-built releases from https://github.com/RichardAGoldstein/HaROLD/releases

 HaROLD requires Java 8 (or newer).
+Download pre-built binaries from [releases](https://github.com/RichardAGoldstein/HaROLD/releases).

-Alternatively, you can clone the source and build using Maven:
+Alternatively, you can clone the source and build using the following commands:

 ```
 git clone https://github.com/RichardAGoldstein/HaROLD.git
 cd HaROLD
-mvn
+mvn compile assembly:single
 ```

-This will create a JAR file in the target directory.
+This will create a Java JAR file in the 'target' directory.

 ## Usage